jamesrharwood/srqr/items/synthesis_and_interpretation.md

 ### Note 2

 In qualitative research the distinction between results and discussion tends to blur because analysis often involves interpretation, inference, and synthesis.
-Although most journals require separate sections for Results and Discussion, many elements of Items 16-19 could reasonably be reported in either section.
+Although most journals require separate sections for Results and Discussion, many elements of Items 16 and 18 could reasonably be reported in either section.
 As such, we defer to authors and editors to determine where to report these essential elements.

 ## Why readers need this information